Harshit2747/Fir_Filter/README.md

 Verilog Implementation: Suitable for hardware design and FPGA implementation.
 MATLAB Implementation: Ideal for simulation and verification of filter characteristics.

+# Purpose of this project

+The goal of this project is to design and implement a 9-tap FIR filter using Verilog for hardware and MATLAB for simulation.
+This filter acts as a weighted moving average, commonly used in digital signal processing to:

+.
+Remove high-frequency noise

+.
+Smooth real-time data signals

+.
+Demonstrate FIR filter behavior in hardware and simulation

+.
+Bridge theoretical DSP concepts with practical HDL design

+.
+This project showcases how digital filters can be implemented and verified across both FPGA hardware and software simulation platforms.

 # THEORITICAL STUDY:-